Datafable/diveboard-data-publication/standardization/dwc-mapping.md

 DwC term | status
 --- | ---
-occurrenceID |
+occurrenceID | use
 catalogNumber |
 occurrenceRemarks |
 recordNumber |
-recordedBy |
+recordedBy | use
-individualID |
+individualID | n/a
-individualCount |
+individualCount | use
-sex |
+sex | use
-lifeStage |
+lifeStage | use
-reproductiveCondition |
+reproductiveCondition | n/a
 behavior |
-establishmentMeans |
+establishmentMeans | n/a
-occurrenceStatus |
+occurrenceStatus | n/a
-preparations |
+preparations | n/a
-disposition |
+disposition | n/a
-otherCatalogNumbers |
+otherCatalogNumbers | n/a
-previousIdentifications |
+previousIdentifications | n/a
 associatedMedia |
-associatedReferences |
+associatedReferences | n/a
 associatedOccurrences |
-associatedSequences |
+associatedSequences | n/a
-associatedTaxa |
+associatedTaxa | n/a

 ## Event